David-Maisonave/GameLauncher/README.md

 * Add support for multiple source paths for searching games.
 * Add decompression support for 7z files.
 * Add decompression support for rar files.
+* Add option to advance menu to compress all ROM files to zip.